yodkwtf/python-fundamentals/README.md

 #### Loops

-- Used to executed a block of code multiple times
 - 2 types are **while loops** & **for loops**
 - Use `break` to stop and exit the loop
 - Use `continue` to skip over current iteration